skorokithakis/Reverend/examples/readme.txt

 I first prepare a couple of directories full of email.
-One will have a mix of all kinds of email that I want to classify and one for testing that is, say, containg only spam files.
+One will have a mix of all kinds of email that I want to classify and one for testing that is, say, containing only spam files.

 I type:
     python emailtrainer.py